amm834/python-ddos-tool/README.md

 - rust

 **Disclaimer**
-I know my python skill is bad.
+I know myself who python skill is really bad.
-I am py dev.
+I am not a py dev.

 Fight for democracy in **Myanmar**.